gggeb/sgs/README.md

 ========================

-a small programming project to learn server programming. don't read, pls. the client is a fairly buggy, but the server is stable.
+a small programming project to learn server programming. don't read, pls. the client is a fairly buggy, but the server is stable!